 Could Watch take off?

 With a built-in audience of billions, all Facebook needs is the content to engage them.
-We’ve seen multiple streaming services such as YouTube Premium, Netflix, and Amazon Video purchasing the rights to films and television shows, as well as funding their own exclusive video content.
+We’ve seen multiple streaming services or platforms such as YouTube Premium, Netflix, and Amazon Video purchasing the rights to films and television shows, as well as funding their own exclusive video content.

 Recently, Facebook has started tapping influencers and pages with large audiences to create content exclusively for them — for example, Humans of New York have created a series exclusive to Facebook.